 An explicit suppression of the checks can be requested by use of pragma Suppress, in which case the vulnerability would apply; however, such suppression is easily detected, and generally reserved for tight time-critical loops, even in production code.

-C.10.2 Guidance to language users
+6.9.2 Guidance to language users

 Do not suppress the checks provided by the language.